-Currently, 14 school pantry sites within Tornillo ISD, Clint ISD, Ysleta ISD, Socorro ISD, Canutillo ISD and San Elizario ISD are providing meals to students and their families within their community.
+Currently, school pantry sites within Tornillo ISD, Clint ISD, Ysleta ISD, Socorro ISD, Canutillo ISD and San Elizario ISD are providing meals to students and their families within their community.

-In October 2018, EPFH started providing healthy food to 2,000 extremely low income senior citizens in our community on a monthly basis.
+EPFH started providing healthy food to 5,000 extremely low income senior citizens in our community on a monthly basis.

 The seniors selected for this program generally earn $400 to $600 a month.
 Too often, these vulnerable seniors have to make difficult decisions between paying for rent, utilities, medicines and food.

 EPFH proudly obtained the Texas Department of Agriculture’s highly competitive contract to manage the National School Lunch and Breakfast Program (NSLP).
 Through this program, EPFH services 185,000 low-income children across 182 schools in seven West Texas counties, including El Paso, Culberson, Hudspeth, Brewster, Jeff Davis, Reeves and Presidio Counties.

 With the volume of food reaching schools in West Texas dropping an unprecedented 50% over the past two years, and child food insecurity on the rise, this partnership between EPHF and the Texas Department of Agriculture could not be more urgent.

 Feeding America’s 2019 Map the Meal Gap indicates food insecurity nationally for children was 14.6 %.
 The seven West Texas counties included in the Free Breakfast Free Lunch Program have distressing rates of childhood food insecurity averaging 24.8%, with Culberson and Presidio Counties as high as 34.6% & 34.7% respectively– more than double the national average pre-pandemic.

 Our SNAP (Supplemental Nutrition Assistance Program) Coordinators assist clients in the process of applying for “food stamp” benefits.

 Call us today at 915-298-0353 to make an appointment for eligibility, submitting a new application or renewal assistance.
 Home visits are also available.
 Or click here to submit your application assistance request: